Resilience in the workplace: The 4 skills your managers need

 2. Vulnerability

-When managers are transparent, even if they don’t have all the answers, they can help create this culture of openness and sharing.
+When managers are transparent, even if they don’t have all the answers, they can help create a culture of openness and sharing.
 That said, managers also need to be encouraged to put themselves first at times.
 That might require setting boundaries and taking time to recharge and be the best leader for their teams.

 As Meredith Haberfeld, Founder and CEO of ThinkHuman, put it, “Real leadership starts with giving ourselves permission to have our own humanity – to have compassion for ourselves, to not have it all tied up in a bow and looking good.”